nathan37226/SWTP/README.md

 ## If you wish to follow along chronologically, the folders were created in the order: data, correlation, imputation, and forecasting.
 ## Data is the process of sourcing data and combining it all
 ## Correlation doesn't really have much of value beyond the rainfall heatmap in "Rainfall Distance Correlation.png"
-## Imputation has a .ipynb file that has the entire imputation process and some data visualization functions
+## Imputation has an .ipynb file that has the entire imputation process and some data visualization functions
 ## Forecasting has a few .ipynb files that create stacked LSTM models for forecasting.
 The one used at the end was lstm4.ipynb.